ramsha561/S.E-assignment/readme.md

  [Link of the paper](https://cmustrudel.github.io/papers/msr20tweets.pdf)

 # Introduction :
-  As we know social media is most commonly used in today's generation like facebook, Twitter, Instagram, Skype ,LinkedIN itc.but especially twitter has much impact on the lives of software developers as it is used for helping or facilitating people in communication , sharing information and for advertising someone's work.
+  As we know social media is most commonly used in today's generation like facebook, Twitter, Instagram, Skype ,LinkedIN etc.But especially twitter has much impact on the lives of software developers as it is used for helping or facilitating people in communication , sharing information and for advertising someone's work.
 But here the main focus is on how developer use twitter and how they share their work.
 But when we come to validate this theory especially for impact of twitter on outcome of projects.
 There is lack of research because open source developer sometimes use multiple platforms So we cross link users on github and Twitter,  and found 70,427 users those which have  accounts on Twitter and github and there were 786 tweets about the work on github.

 # Importance:
 Social media has great impact on person's life and different people have different aim of using social sites most commonly for communication But twitter is most popular with software developers and we recognize developers from other people as the way of using URLs and other features when twitting .
 When python contributers are tweeting they mostly twitt about community related topics and software related topics.
 Twitter can help in maintaining relationship among developers and an open source project use twitter mostly for advertising the project and to make it popular.
 # Research Methodology:
-We cross link github and twitter accounts on the basis of profiles and emailaddress.
+We cross link github and twitter accounts on the basis of profiles and email address.
 If they share same email address in both accounts they would be linked but if some people have multiple emails they won't be linked and if we will search with the help of names it will also not be linked because different people have same names.
   If we see URL and if it points to twitter account then this pair would be considered.
 If it points to the nonTwitter then we look for the URL that points to twitteraccount and then consider this pair.
 In this way 72,688 Github_Twitter accounts pair were found.
 Then we validate these accounts First we look towards many Github accounts which were linked to only one Twitter account then 70,427 pair remain.
 The accounts which are exccluded were used by organization.
 Then 50 Github-Twitter accounts pair were randomly selected from which 3 were not using accounts, 40 were valid users, 6 belongs to organization, 1 account is used by another user.
 From these70,427 tweets we see for the URL that points to github.com and 131,217 tweets were there.
 From result it is seen that github and twitter are related .
 So we characterize the authors of tweets in terms of their role in the mentioned repository when using twitter 6 tweet categories in total are as follows:
 **_Tweets for_**